Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

 where the calculation of the latter function is done in $s$ stages

 The constants $a_{i,j}$ ($1\leq j< i\leq {s}$), $b_i$ ($1\leq i\leq {s}$ ) and $c_i$ ($2\leq i\leq {s}$ ) are specific for each RKM.
 In order to be consistent, the constants have to satisfy

-For later analysis, we define the maxima of these parameters for a specific RKM as $b_{max}=\max_i|b_i|$ and $a_{max}=\max_{i,j}|a_{i,j}|$.\\ The simplest RKM is the Euler method ($s=1$), which approximates the function in one stage iteratively as follows:
+For later analysis, we define the maxima of these parameters for a specific RKM in the following way:

+The simplest RKM is the Euler method ($s=1$), which approximates the function in one stage iteratively as follows:

 The estimation error $\ell_i$ induced at each time step $\tau_i$ due to the truncation of the Taylor series is referred to as the local truncation error (LTE) of the method.
 RKMs are classified according to the error scaling of their LTE.
 A RKM is said to have an order $p$ if the LTE is bounded by an error that scales as $\mathcal{O}(\Delta \tau^{p+1})$.
-Generally, the order and the number of stages of a RKM are related by $s=p$ for $1\leq p\leq 4$, and $s>p$ for $p\geq 5$.
+Generally, the order and the number of stages of an RKM are related by $s=p$ for $1\leq p\leq 4$, and $s>p$ for $p\geq 5$.
 This discrepancy is due to the fact that finding the coefficients $a_{i,j},b_{i}$ and $c_{i}$ becomes increasingly difficult for higher values of $p$ as it involves solving a system of non-linear equations that grows more complicated for higher $p$.
 For higher-order methods this can only be achieved with an increasingly higher number of stages $s$.
 To the best of our knowledge, there is no closed formula for calculating the minimum number of stages required for a specific order.
 The relations up to order $p=10$ are provided in Table~\ref{tab:Relation between order and number of stages of Runge-Kutta methods}.

-The following theorem provides an upper bound on the LTE of a $p$-th order RKM: \begin{thm}(See Ref.~\cite[p.180]{butcher2016numerical}) The LTE $\ell_n$ of the $p$-th order RKM at the step $n\in[1,N_{\tau}]$ is bounded by
+The following theorem provides an upper bound on the LTE of a $p$-th order RKM: \begin{thm}(See Ref.~\onlinecite[p.180]{butcher2016numerical}) The LTE $\ell_n$ of the $p$-th order RKM at the step $n\in[1,N_{\tau}]$ is bounded by

+where $\|\cdot\|$ denotes a norm, which can be any norm on the state space (e.g., Euclidean, maximum, or 1-norm), as the bound is independent of the specific choice.
 Here, $y_n$ is the RKM approximation of $y(\tau_n)$ calculated at step $n$, assumed that the value $y(\tau_{n-1})$ is exact.
 Further, $K>0$ is a constant depending on the chosen RKM and $f(\tau_n,y(\tau_n))$ can be upper bounded by $M>0$ and is Lipschitz-continuous with respect to the first variable, such that the following bounds hold:

+for all $1\leq i\leq p$, $0<\tau_n<T$ and $f(\tau_n, y(\tau_n)):=\frac{\partial y(\tau)}{\partial \tau}\Big{|}_{\tau_n}$. \end{thm} Unless stated otherwise, the same norm is used consistently throughout the analysis for states, errors, Lipschitz bounds, and the corresponding induced operator norms.
+Since all norms on finite-dimensional spaces are equivalent, the order of the error bounds remains unaffected by the specific choice of norm, with only the constants differing.
+In our setting, we use the trace norm for quantum states and the Euclidean (2-)norm, together with its induced operator norm, for all other quantities.